3dgeo-heidelberg/etrainee/course/module0/teaching_manual/forking.md

 <img src="media/live_pages.jpg" title="Live pages" alt="Figure 6" width="600"/>
 </p>

 6. It is recommended to **add protection to the main branch**.
-This can be done in the Settings -> Branches -> Add Branch Protection Rule ->
+This can be done in Settings -> Branches -> Add Branch Protection Rule ->
 -> Branch name pattern: *main* and check *Require a pull request before merging*.
-You can further decide if pull requests targeting a matching branch should require an approval or not.
+You can further decide if pull requests targeting a matching branch should require approval or not.

 <p>
 <p align="center">